meyerjac/codetrack-generator/README.md

 _This application will allow future/current students plug in interests and answer questions and It will spit out a track that suits your interests_

+_you can find the track generator application I made here, on my github pages: https://meyerjac.github.io/codetrack-generator/ _

 ## Setup/Installation Requirements

 * _Open the html doc in a browser_